deepgram/web-next/content/blog/posts/foreign-language-practice-triolingo/index.md

 ---
-title: Sharpen Your Foreign Language Skills with Triolingo's Chatbot
+title: "Sharpen Your Foreign Language Skills with Triolingo's Chatbot"
-description: With Deepgram and GPT-3, the team behind Triolingo created a realistic multilingual chatbot to help language learners gain confidence in conversation.
-Read about it here.
+description: "With Deepgram and GPT-3, the team behind Triolingo created a realistic multilingual chatbot to help language learners gain confidence in conversation.
+Read about it here."
 date: 2022-03-17
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646156543/blog/2022/03/foreign-language-practice-triolingo/cover.jpg
 authors: